-The Pressure die casting process has the advantage of excellent process repeatability.
-Generally, the surface finish of Pressure Die Cast parts is achieved from the surface finish of the tool that produces it.
+The pressure die casting process has the advantage of excellent process repeatability.
+Generally, the surface finish of pressure die cast parts is achieved from the surface finish of the tool that produces it.

 The liquid alloy is forced under high pressure into a steel tool; the alloy solidifies rapidly and takes the form of the tool along with the finish of the tool.
-Therefore, a highly polished PDC tool will impart excellent finishes to the cast parts produced from that tool.

 Generally, PDC parts are ejected from the tool with excellent surface finishes.
-Tool split lines, ejector pin flash, and waste gates are cropped off and parts are fine linished to remove any indications completely.
+Tool split lines, ejector pin flash, and waste gates are cropped off and parts are fine finished to remove any indications completely.

 PDC parts are usually finished with a fine glass bead or aluminium oxide grit blast, giving a uniform and aesthetically pleasing result that also improves adhesion for the paint process.